uriegel/commander/README.md

 A Norton Commander clone based on Electron and React with Typescript

 TODO
-* get exif data: cancelling
+* get exif data: cancelling: log start exif and end exif, cancel when opening a directory with no exifs
 * get exif data: show in statusbar for the specific side: send start and stop event
 * Location viewer
 * lint